visualengineers/sci-knowledge-base/pages/terms-and-concepts.md

 Explore the vocabulary of shape-changing interfaces and its application.
 Feel free to share your own knowledge!

-- _Each **term** explains a technical term for shape-changing interfaces and provides examples to illustrate how its used in practice.
-- _Just like of a cheat sheet, each **concept** explains an application-independent principle (such as design guidelines) that are useful for the implementation of a shape-changing interface.
-Additionally, a Concept provides material to hold your own workshop.
+Each **term** explains a technical term for shape-changing interfaces and provides examples to illustrate how its used in practice.
+Just like of a cheat sheet, each **concept** explains an application-independent principle (such as design guidelines) that are useful for the implementation of a shape-changing interface.
+Additionally, concepts provide material to hold your own workshop.

 ### Terms
 <ul>{% for term in site.terms %}